CanDIG/candig-server/docs/configuration.rst

 .. warning::

-    As of candig-server==1.2.1, it is recommended that you use letter X to indicate that the user has no access to a dataset, instead of an empty space.
+    As of candig-server==1.2.1, it is recommended that you use letter X to indicate that the user has no access to a dataset, instead of an empty space, or a null character.

 .. code-block:: text